Service Design for B2B Supply Chain Onboarding in Canada

 KYC

-& Sales funnel, Introduced basic KYC for new visitors, enabling more accurate targeting and marketing campaigns.
+& Sales funnel, Introduced basic Know Your Customer for new visitors, enabling more accurate need targeted marketing campaigns.

 Phase 1 - Why